Hendrix-CS/csci235/index.md

 * Students should be prepared to answer questions after their video presentation concludes.
 * Each student is expected to ask one question on each class day that includes presentations.

-### Office Hours
-* Each student should schedule and attend at least three Office Hour meetings with the instructor at some point during the semester.

 ## <a name="grading">Specifications Grading</a>
 Each assignment is graded on a pass-fail basis.
 To earn a passing grade, the assignment must be substantively complete; minor imperfections are perfectly acceptable.
 Final course